pinobatch/numism/docs/brainstorming.md

 ### Movement upgrades

-Early on, you can't die.
+Early on, your movement is grid-aligned, as in so-called "cinematic" platformers, and you can't die.
 If you cannot cross an obstacle, you'll just stop.
 Buying upgrades helps you cross more obstacles and reach more coins.

 - **Before the first upgrade**
   Move on ground, crouch, ascend one cell, descend two cells, ascend